-Susan Reid sang At the Foot of Yonders Mountain in 1954 on her Electra album Susan Reid Sings Old Airs.
+Susan Reid sang At the Foot of Yonders Mountain in 1954 on her Elektra album Susan Reid Sings Old Airs.

 Shirley Collins sang Pretty Saro unaccompanied in 1959 on her first LP, Sweet England.
 The album's notes comment:

 One of the finest American mountain lyric songs of the type derived from English folk song roots.
-The version is from Sharp's English Folk Songs from the Southern Appalachians published by Oxford University Press.
+The version is from Sharp's English Folk Songs from the Southern Appalachians published by Oxford University Press [VWML CJS2/9/2358] .

 She recorded it again together with Davy Graham in 1964 for their LP Folk Roots, New Routes.
-This recording was included in many anthologies, e.g. Shirley Collins' own Within Sound, and on the anthologies Electric Muse and Folk Now.
+This recording was included in many anthologies, e.g. Folk Now (1965) and Electric Muse (1075), and in 2002 on Shirley Collins' own Within Sound.

 Hedy West sang Pretty Saro as the title track of her 1966 Topic album of Appalachian Ballads, Pretty Saro.
-She commented in the sleeve notes:
+She noted:

 Pretty Saro is apparently a native lyrical piece from the 19th century.
 Grandma and Daddy always sing it in this slow free style and with this ornamentation.
 This long phrasing gives singers a chance to use the keen, long carrying tone quality that was considered excellent.